Emiller321/car-app/README.md

 ## Weekly Meeting
 ---
-Platform we are meeting on is Discord:
+Platform we are meeting on is Microsoft Teams:

 -Every Monday @2PM